cengiz-pz/godot-android-deeplink-plugin/README.md

 - Through the Godot Editor's AssetLib
 - Manually by downloading archives from Github

+Before starting installation, please delete any other versions of this plugin.

 ### ![](deeplink/addon_template/icon.png?raw=true) Installing via AssetLib
 Steps:
 - search for and select the `Deeplink` plugin in Godot Editor